DanMungai1/Dan_Mungai_WritinghubAfrica/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hello, here lies the answer to all your research and data analyes queries
+  Hello, here lies the answer to all your research and data analyses queries
 ---

 <!-- this is a subheadline -->